About us

 My views on investment derive from an even earlier experience.

 As a child, I was "encouraged" to learn the piano.
-From age 8, I cycled seven miles to the local town, Claremorris, on Saturdays for piano lessons.
+From age 8, I cycled seven miles on Saturdays to the local town, Claremorris, for piano lessons.
 Occasionally, my father, a local Garda (policeman) asked me to bring home the Financial Times (there was no newsagent in our village, Knock).
 My father died when I was 9.
 When trying to sort out his affairs, no-one knew what to do about the few shares he had bought during his years of reading the FT.
 I vowed that I would sometime learn about this arcane subject.
+I eventually did learn.
+I discovered that shares are not nearly as complicated as many finance professionals pretend.
+I believe that people without a financial background can make the same discovery.
+That is the aim of the series of articles: "Diary of a Private Investor".
+The focus of the "investments" section of my website has now shifted to my efforts to make financial products safer for small retail investors.

 3. ABOUT ME